ArctosDB/documentation-wiki/_how_to/use-complex-identifications-as-low-quality-data-flags.markdown

 ---

 [Identifications Documentation](https://handbook.arctosdb.org/documentation/identification.html)

-# How to use complex identifications as low-quality data flags

 ## What are complex identifications?
 [Complex identifications](http://handbook.arctosdb.org/how_to/How-to-Use-Complex-Identifications.html "Complex identifications") are frequently used by object-based collections, like cultural and art collections, to link descriptive or informal identifications with Arctos' formal taxonomic structure.
 These complex identifications are built using the [A{string} identification formula](http://handbook.arctosdb.org/documentation/identification.html "A{string}").
 This formula allows the identifications displayed on a catalog record page to be flexible and relates the record to a taxon name and classification in Arctos' taxonomy tables.
 As such, A{string} identifications can suit collection-specific needs while enhancing an object's discovery in Arctos searches.